Bachelor's Programme in Game Design and Project Management

 The Bachelor's Programme in Game Design and Project Management provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us.

-The programme has a good reputation internationally thanks to the high level of our students' productions.
-Invited professionals and academics come to the department to share their experience and knowledge during recurring events.
+The programme usually has a vast variety of nationalities among students, and thanks to the high level of our students' productions, the education has a good reputation internationally.
+Invited professionals and academics come to the department to share their experiences and knowledge during recurring events.
 This provides opportunities for you to build a contact network for the future.
 Past students have a track record of winning prizes at the Swedish Game Awards, the largest Nordic competition for independent developers.
 The Department of Game Design is a member of the Higher Education Video Game Alliance, a gathering of mainly North American higher game development educators where both education, research and industry questions are on the agenda.

 The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.